 The Matching Investment Fund (MIF) is designed to help eligible companies and food technology centres with product development initiatives that help stimulate demand for Canadian dairy products and ingredients.

-In 2021-2022, the MIF received nine applications.
-During the same period, two applications were approved.
+In 2022-2023, the MIF received 10 applications.
+During the same period, one application was approved.
 Approved projects include activities such as consultation services, recipe formulation, product testing, and technology transfer.